Venice Biennale Professional Arts Mentor Expressions of Interest (EOI) Guidelines

 What you can apply for

-You can apply for up to $7,500 to support the travel, per diems, accommodation, insurance and any additional costs associated with the program.
+You can apply for up to $7,500 to support your fees, travel, per diems, accommodation, insurance and any additional costs associated with the program.

 - Biography and current CV (for both applicants if a partnership).